-Financial liabilities stemming from the TLTRO programme of the ECB are presented under 'Term deposits'.
 The Bank assessed an appropriate accounting treatment of the TLTRO.
 The conclusion was that such instruments do not qualify as below-market interest rate loans and therefore are not related to IAS 20 government grants accounting.
-The reason was that the TLTRO is considered as a separate market organised by the ECB as part of its monetary policy.
-As a result, the IFRS 9 amortised cost accounting treatment applies.
+The reason was that the TLTRO was considered as a separate market organised by the ECB as part of its monetary policy.
+As a result, the IFRS 9 amortised cost accounting treatment applied.